cloudnative-pg/cloudnative-pg/docs/src/logging.md

 CloudNativePG has transparent and native support for [PGAudit](https://www.pgaudit.org/) on PostgreSQL clusters.

-All you need to do is add the required `pgaudit` parameters to the `postgresql` section in the configuration of the cluster.
+To enable this support, add the required `pgaudit` parameters to the `postgresql` section in the configuration of the cluster.

 !!!
 Important
-    It is unnecessary to add the PGAudit library to `shared_preload_libraries`.
+    You need to add the PGAudit library to `shared_preload_libraries`.
-    The library will be added automatically by CloudNativePG based on the presence of `pgaudit.*` parameters in the postgresql configuration.
+    CloudNativePG adds the library based on the presence of `pgaudit.*` parameters in the postgresql configuration.
-    The operator will detect and manage the addition and removal of the library from `shared_preload_libraries`.
+    The operator detects and manages the addition and removal of the library from `shared_preload_libraries`.

 The operator also takes care of creating and removing the extension from all